sagemath/sagewiki_to_gh-2022-10-10/ValgrindingSage.md

 = Introduction =
-Sage 2.8.5 supports a number of valgrind tools:
+Sage 2.8.5 and later supports a number of valgrind tools:

  * memcheck: memory leak detector
  * massif: heap and stack profiler